 Remember, you must be able to describe the purpose of your website as part of the application process.
 So, have a firm idea of why you're creating your site, the audience you'll target, and how you'll bring in traffic.

-Enter your account info (including the name, address, phone number of the payee)
+Enter your account info (including the name, address, and phone number of the payee).

 Enter your website address(es), apps, YouTube channels, etc.

 Enter your preferred store ID (usually the same as your primary website name), explain what your websites hope to accomplish, and select Amazon topics your links will likely target.

 6. Explain how you drive traffic to your site.

 Explain how you drive traffic to your websites, how you use your website or apps to generate income, how you usually build links, and how many visitors your site brings in each month.